splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 .. _phase3-im:

-Expansion and optimization phase part 1: Splunk Infrastructure Monitoring
+Expansion and optimization part 1: Splunk Infrastructure Monitoring
 *******************************************************************************

 To expand and optimize Splunk Infrastructure Monitoring, you must do the following: